TannicArcher/GTA-WEBGAME/readme.txt

-We write the database connection settings in the files: ini.php ini2.php ini3.php
+Write the database connection settings in the files: ini.php ini2.php ini3.php